gerritdevriese/kzones/README.md

 - Choose whether the overlay should be shown when you start moving a window or when you press the toggle overlay shortcut.
 - Choose where the cursor needs to be in order to highlight a zone, either in the center of the zone or anywhere inside the zone.
 - Choose if you want the indicator to display all zones or only the highlighted zone.

+#### Edge Snapping

+Edge Snapping allows you to snap windows to zones by dragging them to the edge of the screen.
+Make sure to disable the default edge snapping functionality before enabling this.

+- Enable or disable edge snapping.
+- Set the distance from the edge of the screen at which the edge snapping will start to appear.

 #### Remember and restore window geometries